KevinFernandesDev/ReaCS/README.md

 ✅ Transparent zero setup

-✅ Minimal boilerplate (compared to INotifyPropertyChanged for example)
+✅ Close to zero boilerplate (compared to INotifyPropertyChanged for example)

 ✅ No inheritance promoted (Reactive SO data-driven architecture)